 - Carry insect repellent with DEET in it (30% DEET is good enough, you don’t need the 98% concoction).
 Other repellents don’t work as well against mosquitoes.
-However, DEET damages synthetic materials, so be careful not to get any on your clothes or sleeping bag.
+However, DEET damages synthetic materials, so watch out not to get any on your clothes or sleeping bag.

 - Keep your skin covered.
 Wear tightly woven long pants, and tuck them into your socks.
 Wear long-sleeved shirts over undershirts.
 Buy a mosquito head net!
 (Mosquito head nets weigh little, are easily carried, and provide welcome relief when mosquitoes are abundant.)

-- Camp in areas that get a strong breeze and you’ll have a lot fewer mosquitoes in your cooking area.
+- Make camp where you can get a strong breeze and you’ll have a lot fewer mosquitoes in your cooking area.
 Set up the tent to face into the wind and you’ll avoid allowing insects inside when you unzip to crawl inside.
 Avoid any place called a meadow, which usually means standing water and mosquitoes for much of the year.

 - Wear light or neutral colors.
 Most mosquitoes are especially attracted to dark blue and to contrasts of light and dark clothing.

-- Mosquitoes are typically more active at dawn and dusk so set up camp before dusk and get into tents before the mosquitoes come looking for you.
+- Set up camp before dusk and get into tents before the mosquitoes come looking for you.
 If you can get everyone out of their sleeping bag early enough, pack up and leave before dawn.

 - A fire that produces smoke will keep almost all insects away as long as you stay in the smoke cloud.
 Burning live branches can produce strongly scented smoke that repels mosquitoes.